ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-09-27-make-pauses-are-not-wrong-but-not-planning-can-be.md

 Short breaks are good to take a look what you're doing from another perspective.
 When we're on the flow, sometimes can be difficult to pay attention on details, and these times are good for this.

-When you pay attention on what you're doing, you can have a chance to fix directions and ensure you'll continue on the right path.
+When you pay attention on what you're doing, you can have a chance to fix the direction and ensure you'll continue on the right path.
 I have a career path planned, and in every three months I have a meeting with myself to think about my evolution.
 I planned a “checkpoint day” on my calendar to do this, but short breaks can be good times to make this reflection too.

 Anyway, independent if you prepare some checkpoints or make a short break to think about how your planning is going, this moment is important to you understand if the thinks are happening as planned.